McGillX/edx_data_research/README.md

    Do not try finding the tracking logs in the default course directory

 4. Select "Go to Folder"
-5. In the new window that opens enter the file path /edx-course-data
+5. In the new window that opens enter the file path "/edx-course-data" to access the tracking logs ("/course-data" to acess the student profile, course structure and forum data)
 6. Find the name of your institution in the directory

    A directory with the following file structure should display: